Getting My Start

 During my time at UMD, one of my professors recommended that I go to Austria for the summer to study at the Salzburg Academy of Media and Global Change.
 I worked alongside more than a hundred people from 20 different countries to discuss how to improve media literacy in our rapidly changing media landscape.
 You can see the program’s finished product here.

 I interned at Sinclair’s national bureau on Capitol Hill, where I covered Justice Brett Kavanaugh’s confirmation hearings, then wiggled my way through demonstrators to get a soundbite from Sen. Elizabeth Warren.
-I interviewed politicians and stations around the country leveraged my content for their broadcasts.
-I eventually shifted to an internship at NBC Washington in D.C., where I went undercover for a sting operation with the Investigative team.
+Stations around the country leveraged my interviews with politicians for their local broadcasts.
+I later shifted to an internship at NBC Washington in D.C., where I went undercover for a sting operation with the Investigative team to identify a fraudulent business that was cheating customers out of thousands of dollars.

 WCAV-TV in Charlottesville, VA